What is a workflow management system?

-Workflow systems — also known as workflow management systems (WFMS) — are the software platforms used to structure, manage, and monitor workflows.
-Workflow systems offer a range of features and functions to manage workflows, but some are more critical to workflow management strategy than others.
+Workflow management systems (WMS) — also known as workflow systems (WFMS) — are software platforms that structure, manage, and monitor workflows.
+Workflow management systems offer a range of features and functions to control and automate tasks, workflows, and processes.
+Workflow management systems play a key role in process management and low-code BPM strategies.

 Workflows are complex.
 They depend on a wide range of stakeholders, information, tools, and handoffs to produce a specific outcome.
 Many workflows require input and collaboration from multiple team members in different departments.
 Organizing and visualizing work at this level can be time-consuming, frustrating, and prone to errors.